xuanlong-yu/xuanlong-yu.github.io/_pages/about.md

   - /about.html
 ---

-Xuanlong Yu completed his PhD in 2023 at Université Paris-Saclay and ENSTA Paris, Institut Polytechnique de Paris, France, under the supervision of [Emanuel Aldea](https://hebergement.universite-paris-saclay.fr/emi/) and [Gianni Franchi](https://www.ensta-paris.fr/fr/gianni-franchi).
+Xuanlong Yu completed his Ph.D. in 2023 at Université Paris-Saclay and ENSTA Paris, Institut Polytechnique de Paris, France, under the supervision of [Emanuel Aldea](https://hebergement.universite-paris-saclay.fr/emi/) and [Gianni Franchi](https://www.ensta-paris.fr/fr/gianni-franchi).
 His research interests lie in AI safety, specifically uncertainty quantification in deep learning, as well as multimodal learning.

 <strong>Xuanlong is looking for an R&D position in industry or a postdoc position in any area over the world.</strong>

 Recent News
 ======
-`11/12/2023` I successfully defended my PhD dissertation "Uncertainty quantification for vision regression tasks" [`PDF`](https://xuanlong-yu.github.io/files/phd_defense.pdf).
+`11/12/2023` I successfully defended my Ph.D. dissertation "Uncertainty quantification for vision regression tasks" [`PDF`](https://xuanlong-yu.github.io/files/phd_defense.pdf).
 Thank all the members of the jury, my dear supervisors, colleagues, friends and my parents.\\
 `09/12/2023` Happy to annouce that our paper [DIDO](https://arxiv.org/abs/2308.09065) has been accepted at AAAI 2024.
 This paper proposed a novel solution using auxliary networks for more effective uncertianty quantification for regression tasks.
 Code will be released at the beginning of the next year.\\
 `10/2023` Happy to announce that our new dataset [InfraParis](https://arxiv.org/abs/2309.15751) has been accepted as Oral presentation at WACV 2024.
 The dataset contains RGB, Depth and Infrared images captured in the Paris area with manual semantic segmentation annotations.
 You may find more details [here](https://ensta-u2is.github.io/infraParis/).\\
 `05/2023` Happy to announce that the [MUAD challenge](https://codalab.lisn.upsaclay.fr/competitions/8007) is now on board at [UNCV Workshop](https://uncv2023.github.io/), [ICCV 2023](https://iccv2023.thecvf.com/).\\